Key Takeaways

 Platelet Increase: Clotting Risk

 Platelets above 450×10^9/L is thrombocytosis.
-By cause can be divided into:
+According to Journal of Thrombosis and Haemostasis, by cause can be divided into:

 Reactive thrombocytosis is body's response to certain stimuli.
 Infection, inflammation, iron deficiency, post-surgery, intense exercise can cause mildly elevated platelets (usually <600).
 Treating underlying condition, platelets return to normal.

-Primary thrombocytosis (essential thrombocythemia) is myeloproliferative disease, bone marrow produces excessive platelets.
+Primary thrombocytosis (essential thrombocythemia) is myeloproliferative disease.
+According to Blood journal, bone marrow produces excessive platelets.
 Platelets might be significantly elevated (>600, even >1000), both clot and bleeding risks increase.
 This is blood system tumor, needs hematology treatment.

 Primary thrombocytosis's danger is thrombosis.
 Excessive platelets increase blood viscosity, easily forming abnormal clots in vessels.
-Thrombosis can occur anywhere—coronary arteries causing MI, cerebral vessels causing stroke, deep leg veins causing PE, abdominal vessels causing mesenteric thrombosis.
+Research in Circulation confirms thrombosis can occur anywhere—coronary arteries causing MI, cerebral vessels causing stroke, deep leg veins causing PE, abdominal vessels causing mesenteric thrombosis.

 More troublesome, primary thrombocytosis's platelet function might be abnormal.
 Although quantity increased, function might be defective, causing simultaneous bleeding risk while clotting risk increased.
 Patients might have both thrombosis and bleeding tendencies, treatment tricky.

 Mean platelet volume (MPV) reflects platelet size.
-Newly produced platelets are larger, aging platelets smaller.
+According to Platelets journal, newly produced platelets are larger, aging platelets smaller.
 Elevated MPV might indicate increased platelet destruction, active bone marrow production.
 Decreased MPV might indicate suppressed bone marrow production.

 When Needs Immediate Medical Attention